NetworkArchetype/PLM/README.md

    {(P) by Y } by {(L) by X } over {(M) by C } = S

-In this case Y is the hexidecimal value for the Public key hash as a child of Chain of Authoriy hash, C is the crypted data's  block size + the file crc hash sting value in decimal (a sha1 or md5 hash converted to hex will do as well), and S is the Secret/Private Key
+In this case Y is the hexidecimal value for the Public key hash as a child of Chain of Authoriy hash, C is the crypted data's  block size + the file crc hash sting value in decimal (a sha1 or md5 hash converted to a decimal exponential will do as well), and S is the Secret/Private Key